microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0/New-MgBookingBusinessAppointment.md

 # New-MgBookingBusinessAppointment

 ## SYNOPSIS
-Create a new bookingAppointment for the specified bookingBusiness.
+Create new navigation property to appointments for solutions

 ## SYNTAX